Pigeon Post: Plot summary

 The Swallows, Amazons and Ds are camping in the Blackett family's garden at Beckfoot.
 The Swallow is not available for sailing.
 James Turner (Captain Flint) has sent word that he is returning from an expedition to South America prospecting for gold, and has sent "Timothy" ahead.
 As he can be let loose in the study, the Amazons and D's have already deduced that Timothy is an armadillo, and Titty, Dick and Peggy make a box for him, but he does not arrive.
 Slater Bob, an old slate miner, tells them a story about a lost gold vein in the fells.
 As Captain Flint has been unsuccessful in his prospecting trip, the children plan to prospect for gold on High Topps instead, as a surprise for Flint.

 When Mrs. Blackett shows doubts, the children prove they can stay in touch with Beckfoot using the homing pigeons that give the book its name, and earn permission to move camp to Tyson's Farm, up near the fells, to be closer to the prospecting grounds.
 They are disappointed in that Mrs Tyson does not permit them to cook over a campfire, owing to drought conditions and her fear of fires, meaning that they have to keep in time with her meal-schedules.
 Titty eventually finds a spring by dowsing, and they move closer to the Topps.
 They send daily messages home by pigeon.

 While exploring the ground, they notice a rival prospector whom they call "Squashy Hat".
 After days of prospecting, Roger finds a seam of gold-coloured mineral in an old mining excavation, and crush enough of it in order to produce a golden ingot in a charcoal furnace.
 Unfortunately, it disappears when the crucible breaks, and Dick, the expedition's professor, has only a small amount to test.
 Meanwhile, Squashy Hat is consulting the old slate miner, entering through beneath the fell via an old mine working.
-Seeing him, the younger three children walk inside the fell, resulting in Titty having to follow them in to look for them, with very nearly fatal results.
+Seeing him, the younger three children walk inside the fell, resulting in Titty having to follow them in to look for them, with very nearly fatal results when the tunnel collapses behind them; fortunately they are able to walk out the other end of the tunnel.
 Christina Hardyment writes that venturing into the Old Level was probably the most idiotic thing that any of Ransome's characters ever did.